Welcome to Year 1 Seuss Class

 Autumn 1: Once upon a time.

-Please ensure that PE kits are in school on PE days.
+Please ensure your child has suitable clothing (black shorts/trousers, white t-shirt, black jumper) and footwear (plimsolls or trainers) in school for PE days.
+Our PE days are Wednesday and Friday.
 Please ensure all earrings are taken out for this day and all long hair is tied back.

 Support at Home